 If you depart from the center of Hanoi, you can travel to Ta Van Village in two popular ways: by bus or train.
 The bus is the most convenient option, with many sleeper buses departing from My Dinh, Gia Lam, or Giap Bat bus stations to Sapa, and it will take about 5-6 hours.

-If tourists want a more interesting experience, you can take the train from Hanoi station to Lao Cai station, then take a bus or taxi to Sa Pa.
+For a more interesting experience, tourists can take a train from Hanoi Station to Lao Cai Station, then continue by bus or taxi to Sa Pa.
 Both of these means of transport offer an opportunity to admire the beautiful natural scenery of the Northwest mountains along the way.

-The beauty of terrace fields in the village.
-Source: Vntrip
+The beauty of the terraced fields in the village

 Once travelers arrive in the town center of Sapa, the journey to Ta Van Village is quite easy.
 You can rent a motorbike, or a bicycle, or book a taxi to travel about 10km to the southeast.
 The winding road shows an impressive view of Muong Hoa Valley, terrace fields, and ethnic villages hidden among spectacular mountains.